whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 **CHSV** Plaid Shirt, *Value $?*

 I communicated with them that my husband dresses mostly business casual and that he can never have enough dress shirts since you can wear them with jeans for a casual look, or trousers for a more formal look.
-So I wasn't surprised to see that they sent this shirt to me, and this was happily received too!
+So I wasn't surprised to see that they sent this shirt, and this was happily received too!

 <br>